How to pronounce Summer dreams. in American English

 Start here

-In casual American English, "Summer dreams" sounds like "SUH-mer DREEMZ".
-One thing happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "Summer dreams" as "SUH-mer DREEMZ" in casual speech.
+One thing bends the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on dreams, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.